Caregiver relief: A short-term assisted living stay

-When a senior develops Alzheimer’s and gets to the stage where he or she can no longer live alone or conduct the everyday functions of life, a caregiver may need to step in.
-It can be an overwhelming task that takes over a person’s life, and some even quit their careers and neglect social life in order to dedicate their time fully to a loved one with dementia.
-Not surprisingly, Alzheimer’s caregivers often experience high levels of stress, and it’s important to understand and recognize how anxiety affects all aspects of health in order to avoid experiencing burn-out.
+If your mom has health issues that get to the stage where she can no longer live alone or conduct the everyday functions of life, a caregiver may need to step in.
+It can be an overwhelming task.
+Some even quit their jobs and neglect social life in order to dedicate their time fully to a family member.
+Not surprisingly, family caregivers often experience high levels of stress, making it important to understand and recognize how anxiety affects all aspects of health in order to avoid experiencing burn-out.

 The stresses of caregiving

-Providing care to someone with Alzheimer’s disease is a huge challenge that can be physically, mentally and financially draining.
-According to the Alzheimer’s Association, there are 10 symptoms of caregiver stress:
+Providing care to a parent with growing health care needs is a huge challenge that can be physically, mentally and financially draining.
+Here are some symptoms of caregiver stress to watch out for:

-- Denial about the senior’s condition and how the disease is affecting the life of the person diagnosed with Alzheimer’s.
+- Denial about your mom’s condition and how it is affecting her life and yours.

-- Social withdrawal from family and friends in addition to activities that the caregiver once enjoyed.
+- Social withdrawal from friends and activities that the you once enjoyed.

-- Depression that can affect the ability to cope with the situation.
+- Depression that can affect your ability to cope with the situation.

-- Exhaustion that may interfere with one’s ability to complete even the most basic everyday tasks.
+- Exhaustion that may interfere with your ability to complete daily tasks.

 - Sleeplessness caused by worry and depression.